 I would say I have a solid understanding of personal finance, saving and planning (I guess I wouldn’t be running a money blog otherwise!).
 But when it comes to kids, I don’t have much of an idea of what that looks like financially!
 All I know is that having children is expensive – especially when living in a high-expense city.
 But beyond nappies and toys, how else can you financially prepare for a baby?

-While this is not something I’m personally preparing for right now, the recent media coverage made me curious to find out the real cost of having children.
-And most importantly, how do new parents prepare for it.
+The recent media coverage made me curious to find out the real cost of having children.
+And most importantly, how do new parents prepare for it?

 Main costs of having a baby